Cecilia Rönn: Politics

-She joined the Liberal Party in 2015, and became involved in the school board and municipal council.
+She joined the Liberals in 2015, and became involved in the school board and municipal council.
 She advocated for the Liberal Party to cooperate with the Sweden Democrats on certain issues.
 In 2020, she was chairwoman of both the Liberal Party in Varberg and the board of Varberg Energi.
 In the latter role, she spoke out about sexual harassment issues that had been raised by the workers there; she also advocated for an investigation of the problems.

 In 2021, she was ranked first in the list of potential Riksdag candidates by the Liberals in Halland County.
 She was ultimately elected, and her term began on 26 September 2022.

 In August 2023, she took over from Carl B. Hamilton as her party's economic policy spokesperson.
 She also joined the Finance Committee as a full member.

 Personal life

 She is married to Ulf-Björn Rönn.
 They have three children.